AnoopAlias/AUTOM8N/docs/index.rst

 Eliminate downtime, replace cPanel's Apache Webstack with NGINX cluster, and horizontally scale your web applications.

-.. tip:: nDeploy does not modify any files or configuration setup by cPanel other than httpd listening port.
+.. tip:: nDeploy does not modify any files or configuration setup by cPanel other than httpd listening port

-.. tip:: nDeploy is OpenSource and thus prevent vendor lockin. .
+.. tip:: nDeploy is OpenSource and thus prevent vendor lockin

 Features
 ---------